krischer/mtspec/doc/tutorial.rst

 Tutorial
 ========

-This tutorial shows source code on how to recreate the first three figures from the multitaper paper of Prieto.
+This tutorial shows source code on how to recreate the first three figures and the sixth figure from the multitaper paper of Prieto.
 Simple examples for the DPSS method, the Wigner Ville spectrum, and multitaper coherency calculations are included as well.
 More information can be found in the Prieto paper (reference_).

 .. _reference: http://dx.doi.org/10.1016/j.cageo.2008.06.007